The Picard group of the compactified universal Jacobian: Preliminaries

-\begin{remark} Since the determinant of cohomology and the Deligne pairing are functorial (see Fact \ref{F:prop-det} and Fact \ref{F:prop-Deligne}), we can extend their definition to the case when $\pi:\Y\to \X$ is a representable, proper and flat morphism of Artin stacks whose geometric fibers are nodal curves. \end{remark}
+\begin{remark} Since the determinant of cohomology and the Deligne pairing are functorial, we can extend their definition to the case when $\pi:\Y\to \X$ is a representable, proper and flat morphism of Artin stacks whose geometric fibers are nodal curves. \end{remark}

 \end{nota}